 Each week I audit a different company, or I teach a group of students how to audit.
 In the courses I teach, I use a slide that gives an example of an internal auditing schedule (see the example above).
 On the surface, this example seems like a good audit schedule.
 There are 12 auditors performing two audits each year.
 If each auditor spends a day auditing, and another day writing the report, the combined resources equal 48 days (~$20,000) allocated to auditing, and each person spends less than two percent of their work year auditing.

 Unfortunately, I have learned that the quality of auditing is directly related to how much time you spend auditing.
 Therefore, I recommend using fewer auditors.
 There is no perfect number, but “less is more.”
 My example also has another fundamental weakness.
-The audit schedule does not take full advantage of the process approach.
+The internal auditing schedule does not take full advantage of the process approach to auditing.
 Instead of performing an independent audit of document control and training, these two clauses/procedures should be incorporated into every audit.
 The same is true of maintenance and calibration.
 Wherever maintenance and calibration are relevant, these clauses should be investigated as part of auditing that area.

 For example, when the incoming inspection process is audited, it only makes sense to look for evidence of calibration for any devices used to perform measurements in that area.
 For a second example…when the production area is being audited, it only makes sense to audit maintenance of production equipment too.